 This is a stunning 1970s woollen rug from the Boujad region of Morocco, predominantly vibrant orange and black in colour, with horizontal lines in shades of blue and green breaking the vertical line pattern into blocks.
 The reverse shows the textile weft, which randomly shows through and adds extra interest to the rug.
 A piece of artwork akin to that of modern painters.
 A rare find.
+It would look just as good in a contemporary home as in a more traditional home.

 Just wait for the lovely comments when your guests see this rug in situ!
 The wool is a beautiful shade of orange that matches nicely with the black, giving a wavy line appearance to the rug.
 The contrasting stripes add personality.
 Beautiful.